-

 Original Date Announced

-July 2, 2020CBP announces that Autonomous Surveillance Towers (AST) system, used along the southern border to provide constant surveillance of the area, is a "program of record."
+July 2, 2020CBP announces that the Autonomous Surveillance Towers (AST) system, used along the southern border to provide constant surveillance of the area, is a "program of record."
 This system was previously named "Innovative Towers."
 CBP will procure and deploy a total of 200 ASTs by 2022, which scan the environment with radar to detect movement, capture images, and analyze imagery to identify items of interest, such as people or vehicles.

 [ID #999]